thegisdev/leaflet-pgrouting-geoserver/README.md

 ### Step 9: Publishing to geoserver
-Create 2  a parameterized SQL Views to have the following code:
+Create  2 parameterized SQL Views to have the following code:

 1. **Nearest Vertex SQL View**
 ```